juliasophieg/juliasophieg/README.md

 My name is Julia and I'm a student at Yrgo where I study Web Development.

-I'm currently learning React, Node, Espress.js and Typescript.
+I'm currently learning React, Typescript and Next.js.

 I enjoy long walks in the sunset.
 (..
 Alone, listening to true crime podcasts)